-The Hollinwood Branch left the main line of the Ashton Canal at Fairfield Junction, Droylsden, just above lock 18, and it proceeded in a northerly direction for about 2½ miles to Waterhouses.
+The Hollinwood Branch left the mainline of the Ashton Canal at Fairfield Junction, Droylsden, just above lock 18, and it proceeded in a northerly direction for about 2½ miles to Waterhouses.

 Here it climbed through four locks and the Fairbottom Branch commenced at the top of these.
 The Hollinwood Branch continued for about another 1¾ miles, climbing through another four locks in the process,